MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 You can create an inventory put-away in three ways:

 - Create the put-away in two steps by first creating a warehouse request from the source document, which acts as a signal to the warehouse that the source document is ready for put-away.
-The inventory put-away can then be created from the **Inventory Put-away** window based on the source document.
+The inventory put-away can then be created from the **Inventory Put-away** page based on the source document.
 - Create the inventory put-away directly from the source document itself.
 - Create inventory put-aways for several source documents at once by using a batch job.